Chapoutier

-Chapoutier, or Maison M. Chapoutier, is a winery and négociant business situated in Tain-l'Hermitage in the Rhône region in France.
-Chapoutier produces wine from appellations across the Rhône region, but it is typically their top Hermitage wines, both red and white, that receive the most attention and accolades.
+Chapoutier, or Maison M. Chapoutier, is a winery and négociant business situated in Tain-l'Hermitage in the Rhône region of France.
+Chapoutier produces wine from appellations across the Rhône region, but it is typically their Hermitage wines, both red and white, that receive the most attention.
 Chapoutier's wine labels are distinctive because of their inclusion of Braille writing on all labels since 1996.

 History

 The Chapoutier family can trace their history in the Rhône region back to 1808, but it was in 1879 that Polydor Chapoutier bought his first vineyards and started the actual business.
 In the mid-20th century Max Chapoutier led the business, until his retirement in 1977, after which his sons Michel Chapoutier and Marc Chapoutier took over.
-Some years later, during the 1980s, quality improved, under Michel Chapoutier's leadership over the vineyards and winemaking facilities.
-By the late 1980s, Chapoutier had started to receive considerable international attention for the wines' quality.
+Some years later, during the 1980s, there were reported improvements in wine production techniques, under Michel Chapoutier's leadership over the vineyards and winemaking facilities.
+By the late 1980s, Chapoutier began gaining international recognition for the quality of its wines.

 Vineyards and wines

-Chapoutier produces wines from a range of appellations in northern and southern Rhône, as well as from some Roussillon appellations, and from collaborative projects in Portugal and Australia.
+Chapoutier produces wines from a range of appellations in the northern and southern parts of the Rhône, as well as from some Roussillon appellations, and from collaborative projects in Portugal and Australia.
 The Chapoutier vineyards are all managed to produce biodynamic wines.
-A further characteristic of Chapoutier is a preference for single-variety wines, also from those appellations where blends are common.
+A further characteristic of Chapoutier is a preference for single-variety wines, even in appellations where blends are common.
 Thus, Chapoutier's Côte-Rôties are Syrah only (with no Viognier), the white Hermitages are all Marsanne only (with no Roussanne) and several of the Châteauneuf-du-Papes are Grenache noir only.

 The winery's range of Rhône wines are grouped into four quality levels.
 The two basic levels are referred to as "Découverte" and "Tradition", the intermediate level "Prestige", and the top level "Fac&Spera".
 Wines at the Fac&Spera level are produced from the appellations Côte-Rôtie, Hermitage, Crozes-Hermitage, Saint-Joseph, Cornas, and Châteauneuf-du-Pape.
-Chapoutier is something of a champion of the white wines from those northern Rhône appellations more known for red wines, and produces many ambitious white wines from such appellations.
+Chapoutier has built a reputation for its white wines in northern Rhône, an area predominantly known for its reds, and the winery has developed several notable white wines from these appellations.
 Of the fifteen wines in the "Fac&Spera" range, ten are red and five white, including one sweet white wine, a Hermitage Vin de Paille.